 Swedish for immigrants, SFI

 ABF Stockholm offers Swedish courses for immigrants, so called SFI courses.
-The courses are open for you who lack basic Swedish knowledge and has recently come to Sweden or been here a while.
+The courses are open for you who lack basic Swedish knowledge and has recently come to Sweden or have been here for a while.

-ABF’s primary objective is that you pass the SFI courses as quickly as possible, so that you can go on with further studies (e.g. Swedish as a second language, SAS) or start working.
+ABF’s primary objective is that you pass the SFI courses as quickly as possible so that you can go on with further studies (e.g. Swedish as a second language, SAS) or start working.
 You can combine the SFI courses with work or studies.
 Once you complete a course you get grades and if you haven’t achieved the course objectives you get a certificate of your acquired knowledge.

 More information on SFI (information in English)